The Limerick Spring 2020

 Alan Kinsella began collecting political posters during the 1982 general election, encouraged by a hand-written note from Labour’s Barry Desmond.
 Nearly four decades on, he is Ireland’s unofficial election historian and archivist.

 See the story of Irish politics as told through Alan’s compilation of election literature.
 From posters to leaflets, the collection is almost half a century old and boast around 50,000 artefacts.
 This exhibition is not just a history lesson, it encompasses the evolution of Irish society through once-taboo topics such as divorce and abortion.
-Kinsella will commence the afternoon with a talk, illustrating the rationale behind his journey treasuring political nostalgia.
+Kinsella will commence with a talk, illustrating the rationale behind his journey treasuring political nostalgia.
 Come and see if Irish election campaigns have changed throughout the last few decades.

 9:30PM | Pharmacia, Sarsfield Street | Free In